-Deployment Options Button Description

-Deployment Options Continue on error - Ignore errors that are encountered during the

-execution process if necessary.

-Run multiple queries in each execution - Execute multiple SQL statements at once, which will make the synchronization process faster.
-Use transaction - Rollback all data when error occurs.
-Edit Open the Edit Deployment Script window to rearrange the order of the scripts.
-Copy to Clipboard Copy all scripts from the Deployment Script tab to the clipboard.
+Deployment Script Button Description Edit Open the Edit Deployment Script window to rearrange the order of the scripts.
+It is the same as clicking the Deployment Script button.
+Copy to clipboard Copy all scripts from the Deployment Script tab to the clipboard.

 Open in Query Editor Open a new query window and display the scripts.